anvilglobaldynamics/torque/meta/api-docs/edit-employment.md

 ```

 ### db changes:
-updates the `collection-name` collection in db.
+updates the `employment` collection in db.

+### notes:
+isActive indicates if the employee is fired or not.